-Q. How can we recover and use the lost polarization in our system?
+Q. Is it possible to recover and use the lost polarization in our optical system?

 Q. Can you reduce the weight of my large optical elements?